Bishop's University: St. Mark's Chapel

 St. Mark's Chapel was built in the Perpendicular Gothic style, and was consecrated in 1857 by George Jehoshaphat Mountain.
 It was almost completely destroyed by fire in 1891, and rebuilt on the same site, and fitted with ash furniture, panelling and wood sculptures by the Sherbrooke cabinet-making firm of George Long and his assistant, Georges Bélanger.
 St. Mark's Chapel was declared Cultural Property by the Quebec Ministere des Affaires culturelles in 1989.

 Student societies

-Bishop's University has 1 Sorority, 1 Women's Fraternity, and 2 Fraternity.
+Bishop's University has several fraternities and sororities.